SopiMlab/DeepLearningWithAudio/gansynth/README-macos.md

 ## Install Conda

 Install Miniconda, following the [official instructions](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).
+Note that you *only* need Miniconda!
+The instructions page is a bit confusing and makes it seem like you should install both Miniconda and Anaconda, but you can ignore the latter.

 ## Download Magenta